 Each student will have different preferences and needs when it comes to picking student housing in College Station, TX.
 Therefore, it is important for students to research housing options thoroughly to determine their interests.
-Dorm’s convenient location allow you to walk to class and Resident Assistants who will organize activities which will help you meet new people.
+A dorm's convenient location allow you to walk to class and Resident Assistants who will organize activities that will help you meet new people.
 Because TAMU is home to so many students, not all of them will be able to live in TAMU housing on-campus.

 There are many off campus choices that will enhance your life.
-Luxury apartments in College Station, TX, such as The Retreat at College Station for instance, allow you to live close to campus while maintaining your privacy and independence.
-You can also enjoy amenities such as an entertainment clubhouse and sauna where you can interact with other students.
+Off campus student apartments in College Station, TX, such as The Retreat at College Station, for instance, allow you to live close to campus while maintaining your privacy and independence.
+You can also enjoy amenities such as an entertainment clubhouse and a sauna where you can interact with other students.
 Texas A&M offers a bus system from any apartments to campus.

 Texas A&M takes physical health seriously.
 It strives to ensure students have the tools necessary to stay fit and have fun during the process.
 The Student Recreation Center is a comprehensive resource for students with 400,000 square feet of space.
 Group Fitness classes provide fun and interactive instructions to help students get in shape.
 Several cardio machines and free weights are available to make sure you always have access to the equipment you need.